basvandriel/legaldocs-microservice/README.md

 # legaldocs-microservice
-This service is designed for providing PDF documents for my freelancing general terms.

-#### Goal
-The goal is to host this project at https://basvandriel.nl/legal-pdf-microservice-gh-pages/.
+This service was designed to automate the process of creating and publishing my legal documents.
+Previously, this was done in some text editor and exported to PDF.
+The goal of this project is to create and style a PDF from Markdown files and publish those directly.

 ### Findings
 - When using GitHub pages, we are only allowed to use static content.
 Placing an `index.pdf` file in the root unforunately does not work.
 When we are able to move to a dedicated server, this can be possible.

-#### Architecture
+### Architecture
-Currently, the application is setup that the actual documentation lives in this repository, together with the scripts to publish them.
+The legal documentation lives in this repository, together with the scripts to publish them.
 Currently, this is only being published to GitHub Pages.

 ```mermaid
 flowchart LR